charliedua/Weather-Station/README.md

 # Weather-Station

+## Website
+Frontend can be accessed here at http://14.201.129.240/, which is being hosted by the raspberry Pi, contact Anmol/Charlie if you have issues going in.

 ## Sensors
 In our system, we make use of two temperature sensors, a humidity sensor and a light sensor.
 Data from these sensors is being sent to the Arduino to be processed by its Sketch.